Skip to main content

 Option 3: Children's Funeral Fund

 The Children's Funeral Fund for England was introduced in 2019.
-It covers the burial plot or cremation fees for any child under 18, or for a baby born after 24 weeks of pregnancy (including stillbirths).
+It covers the burial plot or cremation fees for any child under 18, or for a baby born after 24 weeks of pregnancy (including stillbirths), and it also pays up to £300 towards a coffin, shroud or casket.
 There is no means test and no application form for the family to complete.
 The funeral director applies directly to the NHS Business Services Authority on your behalf.

-The fund covers the burial or cremation fee only.
-It does not cover funeral director fees, coffins, flowers, or any other costs.
+Beyond the fees and that £300, the fund does not cover funeral director fees, flowers, or other costs.
 However, if you are also on qualifying benefits, you can claim a DWP Funeral Expenses Payment for the remaining costs.

 Option 4: Direct cremation